|

 What is the best month to go to Turkey?

 The best month to go to Turkey is April, May, September, and October.
-This is shoulder season so the prices are lower and the crowds are less and the weather is perfect.
+This is shoulder season so the prices are lower, there are less crowds, and the weather is perfect.

 Do Americans need a visa for Turkey?